Curriculum

 Clinical rotation descriptions

-This is the 4-week Family Medicine Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in Family Medicine under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse preventive, emergent, acute, and chronic patient encounters, their complications, and impact on patients across the life span.
+The 4-week Family Medicine Clinical Rotation is designed to provide students with a clinical opportunity within the family medicine discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to chronic and preventive patient encounters, their complications, and impact on adult patients.

-This is the 4-week Elective I Clinical Rotation that allows the student to choose to pursue an area of medicine.
-The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest.
+MPAS-M 682 is the 4-week Elective I Clinical Rotation that allows the student to choose to pursue a discipline of medicine.
+The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest that is available within the United States.
+This rotation serves to deepen the student’s commitment and understanding of the treatment of patients and their complications.

-This is the 4-week Women’s Health Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in Women’s Health under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse preventive, emergent, acute, and chronic patient encounters, their complications, and impact on patients across the life span.
+The 4-week Women’s health Clinical Rotation is designed to provide students with a clinical opportunity within the women’s health discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to prenatal and gynecologic encounters, their complications, and impact on patients.

-M684 is the 4-week Pediatric Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in Pediatric Medicine under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse preventive, emergent, acute, and chronic patient encounters, their complications, and impact on patients in the pediatric population.
+The 4-week Pediatrics Clinical Rotation is designed to provide students with a clinical opportunity within the pediatrics discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to preventive patient encounters, their complications, and impact on infant, child, and adolescent patients.

-This is the 4-week Surgical Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in general surgery under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse pre-operative, intra-operative and post-operative conditions, their complications, and impact on patients across the life span.
+The 4-week Surgery Clinical Rotation is designed to provide students with a clinical opportunity within the surgery discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to surgical management, including pre-operative, intra-operative, and post-operative encounters, their complications, and impact on patients.

-This is the 4-week Psychiatric Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in psychiatry under the direct supervision of a qualified preceptor.
-This rotation introduces students to acute and chronic mental health conditions, their complications, and impact on patients across the life span.
+The 4-week Behavioral Medicine Clinical Rotation is designed to provide students with a clinical opportunity within the behavioral medicine discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to behavioral and mental health encounters, their complications, and impact on patients.

-This is the 4-week Elective II Clinical Rotation that allows the student to choose to pursue an area of medicine.
-The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest.
+MPAS-M 687 is the 4-week Elective II Clinical Rotation that allows the student to choose to pursue a discipline of medicine.
+The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest that is available within the United States.
+This rotation serves to deepen the student’s commitment and understanding of the treatment of patients and their complications.

-This is the 4-week Internal Medicine Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in inpatient medicine, under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse preventive, emergent, acute, and chronic patient encounters, their complications, and impact on primarily adult and geriatric patients.
+The 4-week Internal Medicine Clinical Rotation is designed to provide students with a clinical opportunity within the internal medicine discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to acute encounters, their complications, and impact elderly patients.

-This is the 4-week Emergency Medicine Clinical Rotation requirement of the experiential year.
-This clinical rotation is designed to provide students with a clinical opportunity in Emergency Medicine under the direct supervision of a qualified preceptor.
-This rotation introduces students to diverse preventive, emergent, acute, and chronic patient encounters, their complications, and impact on patients across the life span.
+The 4-week Emergency Medicine Clinical Rotation is designed to provide students with a clinical opportunity within the emergency medicine discipline under the direct supervision of a qualified preceptor.
+This rotation introduces students to acute and emergent patient encounters, their complications, and impact on patients.

-This is the 4-week Elective III Clinical Rotation that allows the student to choose to pursue an area of medicine.
-The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest.
+MPAS-M 690 is the 4-week Elective III Clinical Rotation that allows the student to choose to pursue a discipline of medicine.
+The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest that is available within the United States.
+This rotation serves to deepen the student’s commitment and understanding of the treatment of patients and their complications.

-This is the 4-week Elective IV Clinical Rotation that allows the student to choose to pursue an area of medicine.
+MPAS-M 691 is the 4-week Elective I Clinical Rotation that allows the student to choose to pursue a discipline of medicine.
 The rotation exists to encourage expansion of opportunities to practice medicine in an area of interest.
-In combination with this rotation, students will complete a comprehensive PANCE review course.
+Students will complete a PANCE review course and exit interviews.